-If both ductile links are loaded to their full yield deformation, their combined strength is insufficient.
-By the nature of their design, they will no longer have capacity to continue resisting the total uplift force without stretching to failure.
-Safety links connected parallel to the ductile link provide reserve strength.
+If both ductile links are loaded to their full yield deformation, their combined strength may be insufficient, especially for loads greater than anticipated.
+By the nature of their design, the ductile links may not have capacity to resist the full design or greater uplift force without stretching to failure.
+Safety links connected parallel to the ductile link provide reserve strength at each tie-down.
 The safety links have slotted holes to allow the ductile link to stretch a prescribed amount before the safety links engage.
 If the uplift force increases beyond the design uplift force, the weakest link or wharf hardware component will eventually fail, but not until the ductile links have accomplished their purpose of equalizing the tie-down loads and allowing the tie-down system to resist its full design capacity.